stoically/temporary-containers/docs/isolation/per-domain.md

   Note: **`*.example.com`** would not match **`example.com`** so you might need two Per Domain configurations.

 #### Advanced
-If you configure a Domain Pattern in the format **/pattern/flags** it will be parsed as [Regular Expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) and match the Full URL instead of just the Domain.
+If you configure a Domain Pattern in the format **/pattern/flags** it will be parsed as [Regular Expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) and match the Full URL instead of just the domain.

 A RegExp Pattern to e.g. match *`http://example.com/foo`*, *`https://example.com/foo`* and *`https://example.com/foo/bar`* would be: **`/^https?://example\.com/foo/`**